chatox/networks-science-course/practicum/ps08_communities.md

 # 3. Implement betweenness-based clustering algorithm

-Next we will implement a simple betwenness-based algorithm named after Girvan and Newman.
+Next we will implement a simple betweenness-based algorithm named after Girvan and Newman.
 Basically we remove the edge with the largest edge betweenness until the graph is disconnected.

 **Note: this algorithm is already implemented in the references, although in a different way.
 If you copy-paste the algorithm from the reference, you will get a zero grade in this session.
 Instead, implement it following the steps here.**